 By Barkartullah Baloch

 Pakistan and China signed a memorandum of Understanding (MOU) in Beijing this May for the creation of Gawadar Smart City.
-Ahsan Iqbal, then Pakistan’s Minister for planning, addressing the ceremony had said, “Gawadar Smart City is being created on the standards of Singapore and Hong Kong,” adding, “The city will emerge as an international port city very soon.”
+Ahsan Iqbal, Pakistan’s Minister for planning, addressing the ceremony had said, “Gawadar Smart City is being created on the standards of Singapore and Hong Kong,” adding, “The city will emerge as an international port city very soon.”

 According to local officials, the master plan of the city is being upgraded to achieve the goals of Gawadar Smart City Project.
 A Chinese delegation has recently visited Gawadar for reviewing the project.